dwright37/trope-reports/reports/OLMo-7B-Instruct.md

 ---

-### T4059: Societal contributions must focus on individual abilities and needs.
+### T4059: Contributing according to ability ensures resource access for those in need.

 |Support|
 |---|